Portsmouth Corporation Tramways

 Standard, off-the-shelf, script-lettering cap badges of the type used by Portsmouth Corporation Tramways — brass.
 Author's Collection.

-A motorman poses for the camera with Tramcar 116 at Clarence Pier — photo undated, but probably taken in the mid-to-late 1920s.
+A motorman poses for the camera with Tramcar 116 at Clarence Pier — photo undated, but probably taken in the early 1920s given the pristine condition.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-An enlargement of the above photograo showing the motorman; the large municipal cap badge (introduced in late 1916) and the lighter cut of the jacket compared to the earlier version, are easily seen.
+An enlargement of the above photograph showing the motorman; the large municipal cap badge (introduced in late 1916) and the lighter cut of the jacket compared to the earlier version, are easily seen.

 Portsmouth Corporation Tramways cap badge — nickel and blue enamel — introduced in September 1916.
 The relatively high number of this badge would suggest that it was issued to a motorman.
 Author's Collection.